Dr Samantha Miles

 Further details

 Sam studied accounting and finance at undergraduate level, international accounting and finance at post graduate level and graduated from the University of Reading with a PhD in comparative international financial statement analysis (Supervisor Prof. Chris Nobes).
 Sam worked in industry as a management accountant in the oil and gas industry before embarking on an academic career.
-During her academic career she has been employed at the University of Reading, the University of Bristol and Oxford Brookes University.
-She has held a range of posts, including the Faculty Research Ethics Office, Research Lead for the Accounting, Finance and Economics Department and Deputy Director of the BSc Applied Accounting (joint degree with the ACCA).
+During her academic career she has been employed at the University of Reading, the University of Bristol, The London School of Economics and Oxford Brookes University.
+She has held a range of posts, including the Faculty Research Ethics Office, Research Lead for the Accounting, Finance and Economics Department, Deputy Director of the BSc Applied Accounting (joint degree with the ACCA) and subject coordinator for the Global MBA.